p-bop/scroll-seeker/README.md

 _ _ _

 ## Features 💡
-> There are a multitude of features implemented throughout this program, we recommend testing them out and exploring it yourself.
-Here is a quick brief explanation of major specifications followed and client specific requirements that the team addressed.
+> There are a multitude of features implemented throughout this program, I recommend testing them out and exploring it yourself.
+Here is a quick brief explanation of major specifications followed and client specific requirements that I addressed.

 _ _ _